Interv-AI/Interv-AI-Backend/README.md

 - `src`: Contains TypeScript source files
     - `index.ts`: Configures and starts the Express application
-- `dist`: Output directory created during build for compiled TypeScript files
 - `package.json`: Project configuration and dependencies
 - `tsconfig.json`: TypeScript configuration

-You can customize the project configuration i nthe `tsconfig.json` file and adjust the server settings in the `src/index.ts` file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.